NEXT UP ON this.

 Talk to experts like career advisors, lecturers and professionals in your chosen field.
 Find out the benefits they see to study.
 Look into the course units and outcomes, to make sure it’s going to be valuable in your particular case.

-There are many benefits of postgraduate study.
-If you want to increase your capacity for earning for example, statistically Australian postgraduates command higher salaries than undergraduates.
+There are many benefits of postgraduate study, and Australians are increasingly realising this.
+Between 2011 and 2016, the number of Australian adults holding a postgraduate degree increased by 46%.
+That’s more than half!
+If you want to increase your capacity for earning, statistically Australian postgraduates command higher salaries than undergraduates.
 Study may open doors in your current career that were previously closed because of a skills gap.
 For many students, the value is in being able to dramatically shift their career direction through study, and land a job in an area they are really passionate about.